 Treating the bubble babies: gene therapy in use

-The first ever gene therapy trial was initiated in 1990 by Dr William French Anderson.
-The patient was a four year old girl called Ashanthi who was suffering from a very rare disease known as severe combined immunodeficiency (SCID).
+Its first in-human use was in 1990, in a four-year-old girl called Ashanthi.
+Ashanthi was suffering from a very rare disease known as severe combined immunodeficiency (SCID).

-At that time the only way SCID-affected children could survive was by total isolation in an artificial, germ-free environment.
+At that time, if no treatment was possible, the only way SCID-affected children could survive was in total isolation in an artificial, germ-free environment – known as a ‘bubble baby’.

 The ideal target for gene therapy